 Which smoke alarms for which room?

-There are typically three types of sensors available:
+There are typically three types of smoke detector sensors available:

 Ionisation smoke alarm: The traditional smoke alarm containing a small amount of radioactive material.
 This alarm is best used for the detection of fast flaming fires.
 However, it can be quite sensitive and give false alarms near kitchens.
 Best installed on landings and in offices.